JyotiBhardwaj27/Q-A-Chatbot-using-RAG-Architecture/README.md

 ## 🔗 Streamlit Application

 👉 **[Launch RAG QA App](https://preachy-mustard-muck.ngrok-free.dev/)**
+> NOTE: To view the app run app.ipynb file on colab and click on the generated link.
 > ⚠️ Demo is hosted temporarily using Streamlit + ngrok on Google Colab because model was heavy and was not runnning on machine locally, the kernal was crashing.

 ---